HanniganAirQuality/LPOD/README.md

 This firmware has three use-cases.
 Arudino MKR, Particle Electron, and Particle Boron 404x.
 I can only vouch for the Boron 404x's functionality.
 If the file folder is titled with MKR, you must run the firmware from the Arduino IDE.
 If the file folder is titled with Particle, it must be run from Particle Workbench on VSCode.
 If you need help setting up either, please don't hesitate to reach out to Percy or Sascha.

 # Update Tracker
 Thanks to Izzy for this suggestion!
 Here we will be tracking each version of the firmware.
-(IDK why this one is backwards??)
 | Microcontroller         | Version       | "Named" Ver.       | Pilot         | Date               | Description & Purpose                  |
 | ----------------------- | ------------- | ------------------ | ------------- | -------------      | -------------------------------------- |
 | Particle Boron404x      | V6            | Migrate to Boron   | Percy         | August 2024        | Moves to Boron & optimize cell         |